-In addition to the above, the following procedures also may be considered for LTCFs:
+In addition to the above, the following procedures also may be considered to reduce transmission among residents and healthcare personnel:

 - a.
-To maintain residents' ability to socialize and have access to rehabilitation opportunities during periods when influenza infections are unlikely and no influenza outbreaks are suspected or confirmed, residents with symptoms of respiratory infection can be permitted to participate in group meals and activities, if the residents can be placed six feet from other residents and can adhere to respiratory hygiene/cough etiquette. - b.
+Have symptomatic residents stay in their own rooms as much as possible, including restricting them from common activities, and have their meals served in their rooms when possible - b.
+Limit or suspend the number of large group activities in the facility and consider serving all meals in resident rooms if possible when the outbreak is widespread (involving multiple units of the facility - c.
 If influenza is suspected in any resident, influenza testing should be performed promptly.
 Symptomatic residents with suspected or confirmed influenza and their exposed roommates should be confined to their rooms or grouped together in rooms or on one unit (i.e., cohorted) for seven days following onset of symptoms.
-Personnel should work on only one unit, if possible. - c.
-Droplet Precautions should be maintained for residents receiving antiviral treatment for influenza as they may continue to shed influenza viruses while on antiviral treatment.
-Using Droplet Precautions also will reduce transmission of viruses that may have become resistant to antiviral drugs during therapy. - d.
+Personnel should work on only one unit, if possible. - d.
+Droplet Precautions and Standard Precautions should be maintained for residents receiving antiviral treatment for influenza as they may continue to shed influenza viruses while on antiviral treatment.
+Using Standard Precautions and Droplet Precautions also will reduce transmission of viruses that may have become resistant to antiviral drugs during therapy. - e.
 Standard cleaning and disinfection procedures may be used during influenza season.
 Increased frequency of cleaning and disinfection of high touch surfaces is recommended.
-An Environmental Protection Agency-registered, hospital grade disinfectant labeled with an influenza or virucidal statement must be used in accordance with product instructions. - e.
-If a novel influenza strain emerges, resulting in an epidemic, IDPH may delegate orders for Isolation and Quarantine to the certified LHD(s).
-Please take time to review IDPH's statutes for Isolation and Quarantine, which are hyperlinked below: - Section 2 of the Department of Public Health Act [20 ILCS 2305/2], - Section 2310-15 of the Department of Public Health Powers and Duties Law [20 ILCS 2310/2310-15] - Subpart I of the Control of Communicable Diseases Code [77 Ill Adm.
+An Environmental Protection Agency (EPA) registered, hospital grade disinfectant labeled with an influenza or virucidal statement must be used in accordance with product instructions. - f.
+If a novel influenza strain emerges, resulting in an epidemic or pandemic, IDPH may delegate orders for Isolation and Quarantine to the certified LHD(s).
+Please take time to review IDPH's statutes for Isolation and Quarantine, which are hyperlinked below: - Subpart I of the Control of Communicable Diseases Code [77 Ill Adm.
 Code 690, Subpart I]